Oscar Sala: Career in academia

 Soon after graduation, he was hired as a teaching assistant by the Chair of General and Experimental Physics, led by Prof. Marcelo Damy de Souza Santos.
 His entire scientific and teaching career was spent at the same institution, which later became the Institute of Physics.
 In this new capacity, Sala became head of the Department of Nuclear Physics (1970–1979 and 1983–1987).

 In 1946 Oscar Sala received a scholarship from the Rockefeller Foundation and went to study in the U.S., first at the University of Illinois, and subsequently, in 1948, at the University of Wisconsin–Madison.
 There, he participated in the development of electrostatic particle accelerators for use in nuclear physics research, the first devices to use pulsed beams for the study of nuclear reactions with rapid neutrons.
 Upon his return to Brazil, Sala was responsible for installing and coordinating research efforts based on a large electrostatic Van de Graaff generator.
 Later, he helped to build a pelletron at the University of São Paulo (the first in Latin America).

 As a scientific leader, Dr. Oscar Sala was one of the founders and a scientific director (1959–1965) with the Foundation for Support of Research of the State of São Paulo (Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP) and president of the Brazilian Society for the Advancement of Science (Sociedade Brasileira para o Progresso da Ciência).
 He was a member of the Brazilian Academy of Sciences (Academia Brasileira de Ciências), the Third World Academy of Sciences and the American Academy of Arts and Sciences.
-Prof. Sala was a member of the Board of Sponsors of The Bulletin of the Atomic Scientists.
+Prof. Sala was a member of the Board of Sponsors of The Bulletin of the Atomic ScientistsBulletin of the Atomic Scientists.